 Rating: 4/5 Stars.
 Our third kit was a jungle theme.
 This box included a jungle tree stacking game with hanging felt animals, card matching and a bag with felt stickers to apply, and a Kellan’s Jungle Adventure book.
 He really enjoyed the active “building” part of making a jungle tree and hanging the animals up.
 And I liked the supplies were kind of open ended to play with in different ways.
 Overall, KiwiCo does a great job with these kits.
 However, all kids are different and in different learning areas at different ages, so some kits will just be more of a hit than others.

 Counting & Numbers Crate

 Rating 2/5 Stars.
 Our second kit wasn’t very interesting to him.
 It came with some puzzle type number cards and a mouse ramp game.
 First, I think some of the concepts were just too advanced for where he was at.
 And also the kit had some counting and tracing things that just didn’t interest him.

 Check out my KiwiCo promo codes page for the latest deals on Koala Crates.
-Note: we did not receive compensation or free boxes for this Koala Crate review.
-I wanted to share our honest opinions of the boxes for toddlers and preschoolers.
+Their Black Friday sale, is the best time to buy.
+Note: we did not receive compensation or free boxes for this Koala Crate KiwiCo review.
+I wanted to share our honest review and opinions of the boxes for toddlers and preschoolers.
 If you purchase through my link, I will get a small affiliate referral.